Item 3: Enforce the singleton property with a private constructor or an enum type

 -

-// Singleton with public final field public class Elvis { public static final Elvis INSTANCE = new Elvis(); private Elvis() { ... } public void leaveTheBuilding() { ... } }
+to defend against this attack, modify the constructor to make it throw an exception if it’s asked to create a second instance. // Singleton with public final field public class Elvis { public static final Elvis INSTANCE = new Elvis(); private Elvis() { ... } public void leaveTheBuilding() { ... } }

 -

-// Singleton with static factory public class Elvis { private static final Elvis INSTANCE = new Elvis(); private Elvis() { ... } public static Elvis getInstance() { return INSTANCE; } public void leaveTheBuilding() { ... } }
+2.the public member is a static factory method // Singleton with static factory public class Elvis { private static final Elvis INSTANCE = new Elvis(); private Elvis() { ... } public static Elvis getInstance() { return INSTANCE; } public void leaveTheBuilding() { ... } }

 - [-] a client can create a instance using private Constructor by Reflection